-Many birds are making their way south to their wintering grounds.
-But, there are many others that choose not to migrate.
-Some birds are content to stay in the north during the tough winter months.
-While this might seems strange, you have to consider why exactly it is that birds migrate.
+Many birds are now making their way south to their wintering grounds.
+But, there are many other birds that choose not to migrate.
+Some birds like cardinals are content to stay in the north during the tough winter months.
+While this might seems strange, you have to consider why do birds migrate?

 One of the first things to consider is that migration is mainly about the bird’s food source and not temperature.
 Many of these birds would be able to survive in cold temperatures if they were able to find food.
 Most birds that eat fruit or insects must move south in the winter in order to find enough food to survive.
 Many birds that eat seeds can find plenty of food over the winter months to survive.